iliebabcenco/tic-tac-toe/README.md

 ## Getting Started

-In order to play or get a local copy you can clone this repository by using git clone git@github.com:iliebabcenco/tic-tac-toe.git
+In order to play or get a local copy you can clone this repository by using:

+git clone git@github.com:iliebabcenco/tic-tac-toe.git

 ### Prerequisites